saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 mathjax: false
 featured: true
 comments: true
-title: 'Google Summer of Code, Week 1 :  The Beginning!'
+title: "Google Summer of Code, Week 1 :  The Beginning! \uD83D\uDD7A"
 description: >-
   Weekly updates related to work #1.
 Completed milestones, new discoveries, bug fixes in the first week of GSoC 2017.